gustavoalito/BeCode/5. Programming/01-scripting/02-Database/01-SQL/SQL SYNTAX.md

 The new table will be created with the column-names and types as defined in the old table.
 You can create new column names using the `AS` clause.

-### TRICK: Selecting the last entry to view/modify the record
+### TIP: Selecting the last entry to view/modify the record

 For this, you can use ORDER BY DESC LIMIT.